Skip to main menu Skip to main content Skip to footer

 Take our quick candidacy quiz to learn if LASIK may be right for you!

-If you learn at your consultation appointment that LASIK is not an option for you, there may be alternative vision correction procedures that are suitable for you.
+If you learn at your appointment that LASIK is not the best option for you, there may be alternative vision correction procedures that are suitable for you.
+The eye doctors at Panhandle Laser Vision Institute also perform photorefractive keratectomies and limbal relaxing incisions.
+So, no matter what shape your eyes are, we can help you achieve clearer vision, even if LASIK isn’t an option.
 Your eye doctor can tell you more about which procedures may best meet your needs:

 With the advancements made in intraocular lens technology, a fairly new form of refractive surgery has started to gain in popularity.
 The clear lens exchange is an outpatient procedure where the eye’s natural lens is removed, and a permanent artificial lens is implanted.
 The advanced intraocular lens implanted is designed to correct for a full range of vision, including reading.
 Aging of the eye’s natural lens eventually leads to presbyopia (the eye’s natural lens loses the capability to focus on up close objects).
 Patients must resort to reading glasses and/or bifocals to see clearly up close.